Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 _What about a red sun to complement the scene?_

 ## Triangle time
 One more primitive should do it for now!
 And it might be the most important one, as pretty much everything in graphical applications consists out of the darn things.
-It's a one-trick pony kind of thing, so once again we inherit from the `intersectable` class.
+Once again we inherit from the `intersectable` class.

 A triangle is defined by 3 *vertices* (3D points that define the corners of the triangle) and we'll add a *centroid* as well, which is the point in the very center of the triangle: